-- Purpose: This policy has been produced to ensure all staff at The Kindergartens Ltd understand and comply with statutory requirements to protect children from harm. - Who: This policy has been authorised by the Principal of the Kindergartens, is addressed to all members of staff and volunteers and will be discussed with parents before their child joins the Nursery.
-This Policy is reviewed annually by the Board of Governors as part of the nursery's Annual Safeguarding Review or when legislation or government guidance dictates.
-It applies wherever staff or volunteers are working with children even where this is away from the Nursery, for example at an activity centre or on an educational visit.
+This policy aims to ensure all Little Dukes' team members understand and comply with statutory requirements to protect children from harm.

+This policy has been authorised by the Headteacher, the Principal and the Operations Director, and is addressed to all team members and volunteers.
+It will be discussed with parents before their child joins the nursery.
+This policy is reviewed annually by the Board of Governors as part of the nursery's Annual Safeguarding Review or when legislation or Government guidance dictates.

+It applies wherever team members or volunteers are working with children including away from the nursery, for example at an activity centre or on an educational visit.